Pistoia Alliance Webinars

 Blockchain technology can revolutionise the way information is exchanged between parties by bringing an unprecedented level of security and trust to these transactions.
 The technology is finding its way into multiple use cases but we are yet to see full adoption and real-world business implementation in the Healthcare industry.

-In this webinar we will explore the main challenges and considerations for the implementation of Blockchain technology in Healthcare use cases.
+In this webinar we explore the main challenges and considerations for the implementation of Blockchain technology in Healthcare use cases.
 This is the third webinar in our Blockchain Education series.

 Our speakers belong to the wide Blockchain community and are responsible for driving innovation in the Life Sciences and Healthcare industries.